Are There Any Living Descendants of King Tutankhamun?

 Mitochondrial DNA tests trace people’s matrilineal (mother-line) ancestry through their mitochondria, which are passed from mothers to their children. … Mitochondrial DNA testing uncovers one’s mtDNA haplogroup, the ancient group of people from whom one’s matrilineage descends.
 So in the case of King Tut, his mtDNA haplogroup is K.

-All modern humans are descended from a male and female who likely lived in Africa.
+All modern humans are descended from a male and females who likely lived in Africa.
 An “Adam” and an “Eve,” if you will.

 It is through these unique SNPs that scientists can trace a person’s ancestral line.
 Each ancient SNP that occurred created a new branch on humanity’s family tree, and all subsequent progenies would bear this mutation in their DNA.
 The more of these old SNPs you stack up in your genetic instruction manual, the more specifically you can trace your own path on this tree.

 Suppose you find yourself curious about your ancient ancestry.
-There are many DNA testing services worldwide to which you could send in a sample of saliva.
+There are many DNA testing services worldwide to which you could send a saliva sample.
 Once received, a team of specially trained geneticists would extract and isolate the DNA from cells in your sample.

 Depending on what kind of testing you’ve requested, there are different ways they may proceed, but we will focus on the analysis of the Y chromosome and mtDNA.
 While Y chromosomes are typically only found in biologically male samples, mtDNA will be available in any submission.
 The lab will proceed with screening the appropriate DNA material for particular SNP’s that have been cataloged and classified in humanity’s genetic tree.